-Over 600 hundred castles lie across the Welsh countryside, nestled in forest parks and even right in the cities.
-With the highest concentration of castles anywhere in the world, from the Iron Age to the Tudor era and beyond, the castles in Wales stand as witness to thousands of years of change, wartime, and hardship.
+Over 600 hundred castles lie across the Welsh countryside, nestled in forest parks and even in cities.
+With the highest concentration of castles anywhere in the world, from the Iron Age to the Tudor era and beyond, the castles in Wales stand as witnesses to thousands of years of change, wartime, and hardship.

 In these haunted castles in Wales, history lives on through the paranormal — Victorian ghosts, headless apparitions, and a slew of unexplained phenomena.